-Recordal does not affect the validity of a licence and it is optional.
-However, in case of non-recordal, bona fide third parties' acts based on their trust in the registry are protected.
+Records does not affect the validity of a licence and it is optional.
+However, in case of non-recorded licence, bona fide third parties' acts based on their trust in the registry are protected.

 • Are exclusive and non-exclusive licensees given different rights in respect of the enforcement of the licensed IP, and if so, how do those rights differ?